-- 11.1.
-In line with the school's Physical Restraint and Reasonable Force Policy, all members of staff have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in the classroom. - 11.2.
-Physical restraint may be appropriate in the following situations: - A pupil attacks a member of staff or another pupil - A pupil tries to, or does, conduct deliberate damage or vandalism to property - A pupil is causing, or is at risk of causing, injury or damage by accident, by rough play or by misuse of dangerous materials or objects
+11.1.
+In line with the school's Positive Handling Policy, all members of staff have the legal right to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging school property, and to maintain good order and discipline in theclassroom.

+11.2.
+Positive handling may be appropriate in the following situations:

+- A pupil attacks a member of staff or another pupil - A pupil tries to, or does, conduct deliberate damage or vandalism to property - A pupil is causing, or is at risk of causing, injury or damage by accident, by rough play or by misuse of dangerous materials or objects

-- A pupil is running on a corridor or stairway in a way that may cause an accident or injury to themselves or others - A pupil leaves the classroom, or tries to leave the classroom or school premises, at an unauthorised time - only where doing so may lead to a risk of injury, property damage or serious disruption - A pupil is behaving in a way that is seriously disrupting a lesson, event or educational visit - A pupil is behaving a way that is seriously compromising good order and discipline - A pupil persistently refuses to obey an order to leave the classroom - 11.3.
-Physical restraint will only be used as a last resort and as a method of restraint.
-Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary. - 11.4.
-All staff will attempt to use the de-escalation strategies before the use of physical intervention; however, the school understands that intervention may be the only resolution in some severe incidents, such as violence or where there is an immediate risk of injury. - 11.5.
-Any physical intervention used will be conducted in line with the Physical Restraint and Use of Reasonable Force Policy. - 11.6.
-Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used. - 11.7.
-After an instance of physical intervention, the pupil will be immediately taken to the headteacher and the pupil's parents will be contacted parents may be asked to collect the pupil and take them home for the rest of the day. - 11.8.
-Any violent or threatening behaviour will not be tolerated by the school and may result in a fixed-term exclusion in the first instance.
-It is at the discretion of the headteacher as to what behaviour constitutes for an exclusion. - 11.9.
+- A pupil is running on a corridor or stairway in a way that may cause an accident or injury to themselves or others - A pupil leaves the classroom, or tries to leave the classroom or school premises, at an unauthorised time only where doing so may lead to a risk of injury, property damage or serious disruption.

+11.3.
+Positive handling will only be used as a last resort and as a method of restraint.
+Staff members will use their professional judgement of the incident to decide whether physical intervention is necessary.

+11.4.
+All staff will attempt to use the de-escalation strategies before the use of Positive handling; however, the school understands that intervention may be the only resolution in some severe incidents, such as violence or where there is an immediate risk of injury.

+11.5.
+Any physical intervention used will be conducted in line with the Positive Handling Policy and Use of Reasonable Force Policy.

+11.6.
+Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.

+11.7.
+After an instance of positive handling, the pupil's parents will be contacted by the class teacher, ta or member of the office staff - parents may be asked to collect the pupil and take them home for the rest of the day.

+11.8.
+Any violent or threatening behaviour will not be tolerated by the school and may result in a fixed-term suspension in the first instance.
+It is at the discretion of the headteacher as to what behaviour constitutes for a suspension.

+11.9.
 When using reasonable force in response to risks presented by incidents involving pupils with SEND or medical conditions, the school will recognise and consider the vulnerability of these groups.